Gaining access to in-demand funding can be a challenge. Does it seem like foundations just keep funding the same nonprofits?

 6. Work for philanthropic change.

-- Foundations like to receive mentions for the work they do.
-Writing an article that mentions the work and outcomes of foundations will get you noticed and other foundations might join the cause and mirror their efforts.
+- Mention foundations to give them credit for the work they do.
+Writing an article that mentions the work and outcomes of foundations will get you noticed, and other foundations might join the cause and mirror their efforts.

-For more information on this topic, see our GrantWatch blog post from March 11, 2019, Don't Get Locked Out of Foundations and Government Grants for Nonprofits That Only Accept Solicited Grant Proposals.
+For more information on this topic, see our GrantWatch blog post Don't Get Locked Out of Foundations and Government Grants for Nonprofits That Only Accept Solicited Grant Proposals.
+(March 11, 2019).

 For more tips on grants, news, and articles on funding for nonprofits subscribe to GrantWatch and our GrantNews newsletter.